-Above: A family enjoys White Sands National Monument.
+Above: Oliver Lee State Park in Alamogordo.
 Photograph courtesy of the City of Alamogordo.

 TOP 5 REASONS TO GO

 Miles of glistening white dunes await you at White Sands National Monument.
-Go sledding, hiking, or picnicking, or plan to visit during a Full Moon Night event.
-There’s no other place like it on the planet.
+Amid breathtaking sunsets and starry skies, you can enjoy the park’s Full Moon Night events.
+There’s no other place like it in the world.

 Famous for the otherworldly White Sands National Monument, south-central New Mexico’s Tularosa Basin abounds with unexpected charms, from ancient petroglyphs to Space Age artifacts to one of the best little steakhouses in the state.
 By Andrew Collins